arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Update Using `uuu` Tool

 An alternative method to update the Portenta X8 with the latest OS image is to use the `uuu` tool (or `uuu_mac` for macOS).
 This approach is particularly useful for users who have built a custom image or prefer a manual update process.
 The image files can be downloaded from the [Arduino repository](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz) and extracted into a specific directory.

+You can find more details in the dedicated tutorial here: [**How To Flash Your Portenta X8**](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing).

 Depending on the carrier being used (e.g., Max Carrier, Breakout, Hat, or Mid Carrier), DIP switch settings must be adjusted to enter programming mode or specific commands can be executed via ADB for a barebone setup.
 Once the board is in programming mode, you can navigate to the extracted image files and run the `uuu full_image.uuu` command to begin the flashing process.